Table of Contents

 Under review Manual video review in progress Wait for review completion

-Completed Mapping finished View mapping results
+Task completed Mapping succeeded View mapping results

-Failed Mapping failed Troubleshoot failure
+Generation failed Mapping failed Troubleshoot

 View mapping results